coffeenmusic/JapaneseSubsToFlashCards/README.md

-  -m, --merge Exports all subtitle files' most common words to a single deck -list, --export_list  Exports any added words to the ignore list -skip, --skip_match Dont filter out words in MATCH_LIST dir
+  -m, --merge Exports all subtitle files' most common words to a single deck -list, --export_list  Exports any added words to the ignore list -skip, --skip_match Dont filter out words in MATCH_LIST dir -c, --count Get all words with count greater than --count n
 ```

 Notes